 With today’s painting demonstration I return to a subject I tackled several times already.
 Below I include links to four previous demonstrations, each addressing slightly different side of it.
 At the end of the article you can find today’s demonstration with the description of the process.

 Shape making is, of course, a complex subject.
 It needs to be understood in conjunction with the rest of the elements and principles of design and how they function within the environment of an actual painting.
 There’s a word for them being understood as a whole and that word is pattern.
-Below I paint such pattern and show photographs of my reference that applies to today’s demonstration (and all demos linked here) as well.
+In this demonstration I paint such pattern and show photographs of my reference that applies to today’s demonstration (and all demos linked here) as well.

 Building upon the discussion on patterns, the next demo makes a point of utilizing different techniques and yet achieving a satisfying result.
 You are free to paint however you want, technique-wise, as long as you have a vision, that is you conform your painting to the pattern of light/dark and warm/cool.